 To learn how to configure security on a cache, see Configuring Security for Cache in NCache Administrators' guide.

-Once, you configure cache level security on a cache allowing few users to have cache API authorization, no users other than those specified will have access to perform any cache operations on the cache such as:
+Once you configure cache level security on a cache, no users other than those specified to have API authorization will have access to perform any cache operations on the cache such as:

 - Get data